-If you love to cook at home, you are likely have tons of recipes scattered all throughout your home, in books , pieces of papper , sticky notes and some book marks on the ipad or computer.
-You are probably looking to use them all sooner or later, but you know you would like to have them all available in a neat, organized place in your kitchen.
-Here are some clever ways to help you organize all of your recipes.
+If you love to cook at home, you are likely have tons of recipes scattered all throughout your home, in books , pieces of pepper , sticky notes and some book marks on the iPad or computer.
+You are probably looking to use them all sooner or later, but you know you would like to have them all available in a neat, organised place in your kitchen.
+Here are some clever ways to help you organise all of your recipes.

 1. Simply search for the recipe on the internet.

-There are many great cooking websites like the spicepeople and food bloggers who have an extensive collection of recipes, just book mark these websites and enter the recipe in the search box such as pumpkin pie recipe Australia, when you want to make them.
-This way you can try different versions of your favorite recipes for your family.
+There are many great cooking websites like the spice people and food bloggers who have an extensive collection of recipes, just book mark these websites and enter the recipe in the search box such as pumpkin pie recipe Australia, when you want to make them.
+This way you can try different versions of your favourite recipes for your family.